Judge sees no reason to delay Los Angeles teachers strike

-LOS ANGELES (AP) — A Los Angeles judge has found no reason to delay an expected teachers strike against the nation’s second-largest school district.
+LOS ANGELES (AP) — A Los Angeles judge on Thursday found no reason to delay an expected teachers strike next week against the nation’s second-largest school district over wages and class sizes.

-Superior Court Judge Mary H. Strobel ruled Thursday on the issue of whether United Teachers Los Angeles had given legally proper notice of a strike to the Los Angeles Unified School District.
+Superior Court Judge Mary H. Strobel ruled on the issue of whether United Teachers Los Angeles had given legally proper notice of a work stoppage to the Los Angeles Unified School District.

-After the ruling, the district said it’s willing to negotiate “around the clock” to avoid a walkout.
+The district, with 640,000 students, said in a statement after the ruling that it’s willing to negotiate “around the clock” and urged UTLA to work with it to resolve contract issues and avoid a strike.

-The union initially set the strike to begin Thursday but delayed it until Monday while awaiting the court ruling.
+Talks were set to resume Friday.
+Schools would stay open during a possible strike.
+The district has hired hundreds of substitutes to replace teachers and others who could leave for picket lines.

 Most Read Nation & World Stories